 Update

-Periodically, the Client updates its registration with a Server by sending an update Operation to the Server.
-This update message MUST contain only changed parameters to update Client status compared to the last registration parameters sent to the Server.
-Different from registration message, for update message, all the registration parameters specified in Table 2 are OPTIONAL.
-When a Client’s IP address or port changes for any reason, the Client MUST send a new update Operation to the Server only if UDP binding is used.
+Periodically or based on certain events within the LWM2M Client, the LWM2M Client updates its registration information with a LWM2M Server by sending an “Update” logical operation to the LWM2M Server.
+This ”Update” logical operation MUST contain only changed parameters to update the LWM2M Client status compared to the last registration parameters sent to the LWM2M Server.

+The “Update” logical operation is different from ”Register” logical operation in that all the registration parameters specified in Table 3 are OPTIONAL for the “Update” logical operation..

+If the LWM2M Client is using the UDP binding to communicate with a LWM2M Server and LWM2M Client’s IP address or the port changes, the LWM2M Client MUST send an “Update” logical operation to the LWM2M Server.

 De-registration

-When a Client will no longer be available, the Client SHOULD send a de-registrater Operation to the Server.
-Upon receiving this message, the Server will remove the registration information from the Server.
+When a LWM2M Client determines that it no longers requires to be available to a LWM2M Server (e.g., LWM2M Device shutdown), the Client SHOULD send a “De-register” logical operation to the LWM2M Server.
+Upon receiving this message, the LWM2M Server removes the registration information from the LWM2M Server.